 The club contracts all ice through Entryeeze.
 Before ice sessions can be scheduled, members need to purchase one or more punch cards.
 Each punch equals (1) 55 minute session.
 Punch cards are available in 1, 2, 5, 10, 15, 20, 25, 30, 35, 40, 45 and 50 punches.
 If you need more punches, additional punch cards can be purchased at any time during the season.
-Please note that punch cards expire at the end of each season.
-Punches cannot be transferred to the next season nor can credits be applied to account for any unused punches.

 Club contracted ice times are available to home club or associate members only.
 U.S. Figure Skating members from other clubs may skate, if space is available.
 Availability is determined as outlined under Ice Sessions Maximum Occupancy and Priority.